Ir3nicuz/EgsEcfEditorApp/Readme.md

 The tool parses the `.ecf` file content line by line and seperates the line content item by item according to the definition and chronologic.
 A fault can depending on its severity lead to a whole bunch of follower errors.
 This is the reason of solving errors from top to bottom.

-In the settings are several behaviour adjustments possible:
+In the settings are several behaviour adjustments possible how the tool should handle errors at wrting content to the file:
 - `Write only valid items to file` Unchecking this option activates the behaviour that all elements will be written in its current state from within the tool.
 Notice that the file is the persistent storage.
-After loading a file written with this option unchecked several informations and the resulting errors could be gone.
+After loading a file written with this option unchecked several informations and the resulting errors will be gone.
 - `Invalidate parent of invalid item` Checking this option activates the behaviour that error states will be inherited structure upwards.
 A error of a sub element invalidates its containing element upto the root element.
 - `Allow fallback to original data` Unchecking this option activates the behaviour that elements with errors has no permission to try to use the data from the original file.
 In this case a creation error will be reported.
 Notice that even with this option checked the error could occur for newly created elements which have no original data available.

 The default setting will not write elements with errors to the resulting file and the tool will try to recreate the data read from the original file.
-In the error view all occured errors are listed.
+In the error view all occured errors will be listed.
 The errors belong to the four categories `structural`, `interpretation`, `editing` or `creation`:

 ### Structural Error
 This errors occur during the parsing of the content at the loading of the `.ecf` file.
 The corresponding line in the file violates the syntax in a manner which makes it impossible to attach this data to the managed structure within the tool.
 Such an error must be corrected in the original file if the data content is needed.